When our relationship fails, we experience profound disappointment and sadness (even when the relationship was no longer good).

 Grieving is essential to the healing process.
 The pain of grief is precisely what helps you let go of the old relationship and move on.
 And no matter how strong your grief, remember it won’t last forever.

-Allow yourself some space to express your grief and feelings instead of putting them aside.
+Allow yourself some space to process your grief and feelings instead of putting them aside.

 Gabrielle – Puranshant Kaur